-Keith Sweger is Professor of Bassoon on the Ball State University School of Music faculty.
-His responsibilities include teaching applied bassoon and performing with the Musical Arts Woodwind Quintet (MAQ), faculty ensemble in residence at Ball State University.
-Additionally, Dr. Sweger is principal bassoon with the Muncie Symphony Orchestra, contrabassoon with the Fort Wayne Philharmonic, and performs regularly as first-call extra bassoon/contrabassoon with the Indianapolis Symphony Orchestra.
-Previously, he has performed with the Indianapolis Chamber Orchestra, American Wind Symphony Orchestra, Wisconsin Chamber Orchestra, Penn’s Woods Festival, and Green Lake Festival Orchestras as well as the Algoma Wind Quintet and the Oakwood Chamber Players.
+Keith Sweger is Professor of Bassoon Performance on the Ball State University School of Music faculty.
+His responsibilities include teaching applied bassoon and coaching woodwind chamber music.
+Additionally, Dr. Sweger is principal bassoon with Orchestra Indiana, contrabassoon/bassoon with the Fort Wayne Philharmonic and principal bassoon with the Indianapolis Ballet Orchestra.
+He has performed regularly as first-call extra bassoon/contrabassoon with the Indianapolis Symphony Orchestra and has performed with the St. Louis Symphony Orchestra, Carmel Symphony Orchestra, Indianapolis Chamber Orchestra, American Wind Symphony Orchestra, Wisconsin Chamber Orchestra, Penn’s Woods Festival and Green Lake Festival Orchestras as well as the Algoma Wind Quintet and Oakwood Chamber Players.

-His recording credits include the CDs Songs of Madness and Sorrow, On the Beach At Night, Expressions in Units, Christmas Lights, and August Was Foggy.
+His recording credits include the CDs Songs of Madness and Sorrow, On the Beach At Night, Expressions in Units, Christmas Lights and August Was Foggy.
 The 2011 Albany Records release by Sweger and the MAQ, American Breeze, was received with critical acclaim.
-Partially funded by a National Endowment for the Arts (NEA) grant, the CD includes works by American composers Bruce Adolphe, Amy Beach, Jenni Brandon, Jennifer Higdon, David Maslanka, and Steven Stucky.
-In addition, he has recorded such diverse projects as touring ice shows, national tours of Broadway shows, and cartoon scores.
+Partially funded by a National Endowment for the Arts (NEA) grant, the CD includes works by American composers Bruce Adolphe, Amy Beach, Jenni Brandon, Jennifer Higdon, David Maslanka and Steven Stucky.
+In addition, he has recorded and performed for such diverse projects as touring ice shows, national tours of Broadway shows and cartoon scores.

-Dr. Sweger has been a recitalist at conferences of the International Clarinet Association (ICA), Society of Composers, Inc. (SCI), College Music Society (CMS), National Association of College Wind and Percussion Instructors (NACWPI), Music Teachers National Association (MTNA), and Music Educators National Conference (MENC) as well as at colleges and universities around the country and abroad.
-He performed and presented masterclasses at the 2011 Asian Double Reed Association (ADRA) conference in Bangkok, Thailand, the 2012 Beijing International Bassoon Festival in Beijing, China, the 2013 ADRA conference in Chiayi, Taiwan, the 2014 conference of the Asociación de Fagotistas y Oboístas de España (AFOES) and the 2017 conference of the Brazilian Double Reed Society (ABPD) .
-Active in the International Double Reed Society (IDRS), Dr. Sweger is a regular performer at IDRS conferences and has served on its Executive Committee since 2006, currently holding the position of President.
+Dr. Sweger has been a recitalist at conferences of the International Clarinet Association (ICA), Society of Composers, Inc. (SCI), College Music Society (CMS), National Association of College Wind and Percussion Instructors (NACWPI), Music Teachers National Association (MTNA) and Music Educators National Conference (MENC) as well as at colleges and universities around the country and abroad.
+He performed and presented masterclasses at the 2011 Asian Double Reed Association (ADRA) conference in Bangkok, Thailand, the 2012 Beijing International Bassoon Festival in Beijing, China, the 2013 ADRA conference in Chiayi, Taiwan, the 2014 conference of the Asociación de Fagotistas y Oboístas de España (AFOES) and the 2017 conference of the Brazilian Double Reed Society (ABPD).
+Active in the International Double Reed Society (IDRS), Dr. Sweger is a regular performer at IDRS conferences and served on its Executive Committee from 2006 through 2021.
+He served as president of the society from 2014 through 2017 and past president from 2018 through 2021.
 Additionally, he was chair of the 2008 and 2010 Gillet-Fox International Bassoon Competition and hosted the 2006 IDRS conference on the Ball State University campus.